 Installing your own solar panels is a possibility in Nebraska, although we don’t recommend it.
-The process is inherently dangerous, and while you’ll save on labor costs, you will also be putting your safety at risk, as well as your property and your panels.
+The process is inherently dangerous, and while you’ll save on labor, you will also be putting your safety at risk, as well as your property and your panels.
 We strongly recommend deferring to a professional and experienced installer.

 - Comprehensive service offerings

 - Excellent reputation